SergeiVasilyev/PROJECT-BIRDNEST/README.md

 ### More details
 https://assignments.reaktor.com/birdnest/

-The API is no longer working
+The Reactor API is no longer working

 ### Demo

 http://109.204.232.228:8080

-The API is no longer working
+The Reactor API is no longer working

 ### Requirements